 Some folks use any variety of essential oils.
 You might try Rosemary and Peppermint or any combination of the following.
-Eucalyptus globulus (several to choose), Lavender, Pine needle , Thyme, Tea Tree or our Pure Cleansing blend , Easy Breathe Blend or Respiratory Blend.
+Eucalyptus globulus or there are several other Eucalyptus varieties you can choose, Lavender, Pine needle, Thyme, Tea Tree or our Pure Cleansing blend, Easy Breathe Blend or Respiratory Blend.

 Do take care of your self and be careful.
 You can set yourself for repeated bronchitis or worse yet lung problems if you don’t protect your airways from extreme cold.
 Stay safe and stay warm.
 Be prepared in case you do accidently freeze your delicate mucous membranes and tissues of your airway.

 You might want to read previous articles for help with both bronchitis and sinusitis.
-You can also use our Search box at the top of this page or on http://www.birchhillhappenings.com/results.htm to type in keywords such as cough, sinusitis or bronchitis for information.
+You can also use our Search box on this page to type in keywords such as cough, sinusitis or bronchitis for information.